Know what to do before you need it. Read this page and save the details — it could make all the difference.

 🐾 Plan ahead if you're bringing a pet:

-• For urgent situations, call Control Room on CB Channel 5 — they'll assist with coordinating a safe departure from site
+- For urgent situations, call the Patron Emergency Hotline on 02 8852 5123 or reach the Control Room on CB Channel 5 — they'll assist with coordinating a safe departure from site

-Know your CB Channel 5, know your location, and enjoy an incredible weekend on the Mundi Mundi Plains.
+Know the number, know your options, and enjoy an incredible weekend on the Mundi Mundi Plains.